 Ease of Scalability

 It’s worth noting that scalability is a huge consideration for any solution to ensure sustainable growth and future-proofing when adapting to changing needs.
-This is especially true for larger IT environments who may be faced with a necessity to migrate countless VMs.
+This is especially true for larger IT environments that may be faced with migrating countless VMs.

 vMotion in Action